w3c/wot-marketing/posts/draft/2019-10-tpac-update.md

 # Web of Things - TPAC 2019 Update
-Recently the Web of Things (WoT) IG/WG has made significant progress towards our goal of an open Internet of Things based on web standards.
+<p>Recently the Web of Things (WoT) IG/WG has made significant progress towards our goal of an open
+Internet of Things based on web standards.
 At the recent W3C TPAC meeting held in Fukuoka Japan on September 16-20, we once again demonstrated the use of